RxJS Operators In-Depth - Part 2 - Subscription Chains

 - Source subscriber receives a

-and sends it along to the filter subscriber. - The
+2and sends it along to the filter subscriber. - The

-along to the map subscriber. - This time the map subscriber's check of
+2passes the filter subscriber's predicate ofn % 2 === 0, so it sends the2along to the map subscriber. - This time the map subscriber's check of

-causes it to throw!
+Math.random() < 0.1causes it to throw!
 Things get different, we no longer send the value along to the following next handler, instead we'll send an error signal along to the catchError subscriber's error handler.

 - Because of the guarantees subscribers provide, calling the

-'s subscriber means that its subscriber is now "closed", and no more next, error, or complete calls can be made on it.
+errorhandler oncatchError's subscriber means that its subscriber is now "closed", and no more next, error, or complete calls can be made on it.
 This also means all subscribers before it in the chain will be notified of unsubscription and are also closed.
-(NOTE: If we had afinalize
+(NOTE: If we had afinalizeoperator before this point, it would be called.) - The callback we provided to

-will be called, and the error would be logged — because of the callback, not because of some feature in RxJS — and it returnsEMPTY
+catchErrorwill be called, and the error would be logged — because of the callback, not because of some feature in RxJS — and it returnsEMPTYwhich is an observable that synchronously completes.

 - The new

-subscriber and notifies the consumer subscriber of completion.
+EMPTYsubscriber takes the place of all of thecatchErrorsubscriber and notifies the consumer subscriber of completion.

 - At this point, having called complete, both remaining subscribers are closed — because of the aformentioned guarantees.